acend/tekton-basics-training/content/en/docs/05_complex_pipeline/05_complex_pipeline.md

 ## {{% param sectionnumber %}}.4: ServiceAccount and Role

-If you take a closer look at the object, you can see there is a **ServiceAccount** *tekton-trigger* defined in the EventListener above.
+If you take a closer look at the object, you can see there is a **ServiceAccount** *pipeline* defined in the EventListener above.
 Of course the cluster has to react to a certain event.
 To do that it needs to observe and even create some resources.
 For example the **PipelineRun** created from the event.

 We have a minimialistic ServiceAccount with Role and RoleBinding to enable you to cover all the default use cases.
 Just create a file `lab05/sa.yaml` with the following content: